How I survived a mental breakdown at university

 Cognitive Behavioural Therapy (CBT)

 Queen’s also offers low intensity CBT for students having mild to moderate symptoms of anxiety or depression.
-It is also based in the Student Guidance Centre which is very convenient for most students.
+It is also based in the One Elmwood Student Centre which is very convenient for most students.
 For the first appointment, the therapist will do an initial assessment, then you will have 6-8 sessions with your therapist to hopefully overcome any mental health issues.

 Students looking for a practical approach to their mental health issues should consider CBT.
 It is a powerful tool to break negative self-talk or negative behaviour.
 I just started having CBT and I hope that it will benefit me in the long run.